TwidgeVR/attprefabulator/README.md

 <a href="https://github.com/edencomputing/attprefabulator/releases/"><img src="public/images/prefabulator_controls.png" width="30%" height="30%" alt="Prefab Controls"></a>

 ### Release Notes
+- v1.5.2 - Added subscription selections to the console so you can control which events you watch

 - v1.5.1 - Finally added the command console, which has been "coming soon" for far too long.

 - v1.5.0 - Added websocket listener to backend.
 Changed all movement controls to use this interface.
 Added click-hold interaction to all movement controls - no more click spam!